KindleModding/KPM/Package.md

-name - The display name of the package author - The author of the package description - The description of the package version - The version of the package supported_arch - List of supported architectures MUST BE a list containing only `armel`, `armhf` or any combination of the two supported_devices - OPTIONAL, List of supported Kindle device codes as integers dependencies - A list of package dependencies
+name - The display name of the package author - The author of the package description - The description of the package version - The version of the package (ie: `v1.2.3` -> `[1, 2, 3]`) supported_arch - List of supported architectures MUST BE a list containing only `armel`, `armhf` or any combination of the two supported_devices - OPTIONAL, List of supported Kindle device codes as integers dependencies - A list of package dependencies
 ```

 ### Dependencies
-Dependencies are stored with an object, where the key is the id of the dependency (ie: `fbink`).

 ```
-repository - OPTIONAL, specify a specific repository ID to obtain this package, avoid using this if you can type - OPTIONAL, The type of dependency version comparison, can be `<`, `>`, `=`, `<=` or `>=` version - The version to compare, required only if `type` is specified and vice-versa
+id - The id of the package
+repository - String ID of the repo - can be omitted or null type - "<=" or ">=" or "<" or ">" or "=" (can be omitted or null) version - semver object (can be omitted or null if type is omitted)
 ```

 ## Hooks
 Script files can be included in the root of the package file and will be run under certain events based on their name.
 All scripts must run under `sh` rather than `bash` and usage of `awk` is discouraged due to unreliability under some firmware versions.
+Hooks are run at the path in which they are placed - so you can reference relative paths in them

 ```
-install.sh - Ran when the package is installed uninstall.sh - Ran when the package is being uninstalled launch.sh - Ran when the package is launched
+install.sh - Ran when the package is installed uninstall.sh - Ran when the package is being uninstalled launch.sh - Ran when the package is launched by a launcher
 ```

 ## Example Repository structure: